Connect Funraise and Salesforce for a powerful fundraising data solution.

 Custom

-When Data is Synced
+When is data synced?

-In a nutshell: When a Funraise record is created or updated, it’s automatically synced with Salesforce in realtime.
+When a Funraise record is created or updated, it’s synced with Salesforce in real-time.
+Data is synced one way, from Funraise to Salesforce.

 • Opportunities are created or updated when a Funraise Transaction is created or updated